ghostycapgras/ghostycapgras/README.md

 I might be shy at first until I feel comfortable.

 And when I play on my phone, I go AFK.

+i love yapping about rats and my will wood au A LOT. tell me if u uncomfortable!

 ---